Today we’re going to share with you how Tibetans observe Saka Dawa, the most sacred of Buddhist holidays.

-The merit of any good deeds that you perform during this month are considered to be multiplied many times over — by as much as one hundred million times2 — so it is an excellent time to dedicate ourselves to all kinds of spiritually positive actions.
+The merit of any good deeds that you perform during this month are thought to be multiplied many times over — by as many as one hundred million times2.

 Some good actions that are commonly taken to accumulate merit during Saka Dawa, specially on the 15th day, are: